Sazid010188/Azimuth-Calculator-Microwave-Link-/README.md

 A modern web-based tool to calculate **distance** and **azimuth (bearing)** between two geographic points using their **latitude and longitude** coordinates.
 Built for surveyors, navigators, geocachers, and anyone working with geographic data.
+Its a very useful tool for **Telecom Microwave Engineers** for hop distance and azimuth calculation.
 ---

 ## 🚀 Live Demo